 Despite increases in the incidence of human malignancies, progress towards the treatment and prevention of cancers over the last two decades has been slow.
 However, recent advances in sophisticated imaging techniques, molecular oncology, and the development of targeted agents are potential accelerators towards more effective early diagnosis, detection and treatment of common tumor types.
 The extensive involvement of physician-scientists, who understand both the basic molecular mechanisms of disease and the clinical applications of such advances, can expedite the translation of molecular breakthroughs to the diagnosis of disease and the development of optimal treatments.

-In 2009, Emory’s Winship Cancer Institute (Winship) became the first NCI-designated Cancer Center in the state of Georgia.
+In 2009, Winship Cancer Institute of Emory University (Winship) became the first NCI-designated Cancer Center in the state of Georgia.
 The Department of Hematology and Medical Oncology (HMO) is a main component of the Winship, whose goal as a matrix cancer center is to create a “discovery accelerator” that enables the translation of science to patients and populations and the measurement of our impact.
 Thus, the HMO Department actively encourages new fundamental discoveries, investigator-initiated research and clinical trials, which are crucial to meeting our goals for reducing cancer morbidity and mortality.
 Examples of some of the translational research programs within the HMO Department include:

 Lung and Aerodigestive Program: Developing molecular, prognostic, therapeutic, and chemopreventive approaches to improve standard of care in patients with tobacco-related cancers.
 The Lung P01 program, consisting of four major research projects, investigates the mechanism of action of signal transduction pathways and their inhibitors in lung cancers, and examines tumor samples for their methylation status of genes that may influence response rates to platinum-based and taxane-family drugs and other molecularly targeted agents.
 The Head and Neck Cancer SPORE is the only SPORE program at Emory University and the state of Georgia, and consists of four major research programs and supporting cores.
 The green tea clinical study uses a chemopreventive approach and combines green tea polyphenon E (PPE) and erlotinib to prevent carcinogenesis in patients with premalignant lesions of the head and neck.
 Other HN SPORE translational projects include the development of curcumin analogs, and the study of death receptors, nanotherapeutics, and cancer cell metabolism.